 compliance with industry-standard security best practices,

 including CIS benchmarks.
 Customers then have the ability to

 share these reports with insurance providers and brokers.

-Security Command Center helps security
+reporting service.
+Security Command Center provides asset

 VPC Service Controls: VPC Service Controls

 perimeters around resources of API based cloud services (such as

 Cloud Storage, BigQuery, Bigtable) and limit access to

 secure and convenient method for storing API keys, passwords,

 Web Security Scanner is a web application